bdawg295/Win-CCDC-MiniComp-2025/README.md

 # Win-CCDC-MiniComp-2025
 Small hardening script for RIT CCDC mini comp 2025

-Remember to run as admin
+Remember to run as admin, don't run as DC

 if want to dryrun add -DryRun between service and Keepadmins